eonx-com/easy-monorepo/packages/EasyPipeline/docs/middlewares.md

 # What's a middleware

 If you're not familiar with the Pipeline Design Pattern we recommend you to have a look at this [documentation][1].
-In this package the "tasks or stages" are the middleware and are defined by the `EonX\EasyPipeline\Interfaces\MiddlewareInterface`.
+In this package the "tasks or stages" are the middleware and are defined by the `EonX\EasyPipeline\Middleware\MiddlewareInterface`.

 <br>

 # How to create a middleware

-A middleware is a simple PHP object implementing the `EonX\EasyPipeline\Interfaces\MiddlewareInterface`, this interface defines only one method `handle($input, callable $next)` where `$input` is the pipeline input data, potentially modified by a previous middleware, and `$next` is the callable to tell the next middleware it can proceed with the input.
+A middleware is a simple PHP object implementing the `EonX\EasyPipeline\Middleware\MiddlewareInterface`, this interface defines only one method `handle($input, callable $next)` where `$input` is the pipeline input data, potentially modified by a previous middleware, and `$next` is the callable to tell the next middleware it can proceed with the input.